The Different Types of Wood Finishes and Varnishes for Furniture

 Wood Stain vs Wood Finish

-Wood Stain is designed to color natural grain and textures in the wood, adding depth and character.
-Wood Finish is a protective layer that coats the surface of the wood.
+Wood stain is designed to color natural grain and textures in the wood, adding depth and character.
+Meanwhile, a wood finish is a protective layer that coats the surface of the wood.

 Both are applied either with a brush or rag, but the wood finish takes longer to dry due to its thicker texture.